|TOOLS:||Android Studio, Processing|

 I'm also looking forward to enhancing the smart doorbell concept.
 This scenario requires an IP camera or second Pi, to take a photo of visitors who ring my doorbell.
 The system will save the image to the cloud (or a local server) so that Lantern can project it on the wall in my living room.
 At the same time, with computer vision & image recognition my Assistant will announce the visitors name.
 A quick glance at their photo helps me confirm their identity.
 Then I can decide if I need to go to the door, or have my Assistant open the door and greet them.

-Currently, I'm brushing up on Python so that I can use Lantern to visualize data in real-time.
+Currently, I'm brushing up on Processing so that I can use Lantern to visualize data in real-time.
 In particular, I'm thinking about practical applications in the travel space.
 Overlaying time, weather, road traffic, and flight congestion could help me know when to leave for the airport for example.
 As travel delays arise, it would be handy to have the latest data projected on the wall, leaving my phone available for further actions I may want to take against the data (calling a cab or rebooking a hotel for example).

 Song Title & Artist for Current Track

 Google Calendar Overlay

 Work In Progress